Late payments affect our whole community

 Late payments don’t just hurt individual businesses

 Specifically, one of the most significant challenges in local economies is the emergence of payment gridlocks in dense trading networks.
-Businesses that contribute the most to the local economy are often the ones most vulnerable to these gridlocks, and are effectively penalised for trading locally, as the very act of engaging in dense trading relationships increases their exposure to late payments.
+Businesses with highly active local trade (and that therefore contribute the most to the local economy) are often the ones most vulnerable to these gridlocks, and are effectively penalised.

 How we intend to help

 This is where Local Loop Merseyside will play a transformative role.
 By applying network-based solutions to invoice data collected from businesses, Local Loop addresses payment gridlocks as a key root-cause of late payments, and mitigates their effects.
-The platform’s core feature is loop clearing, which allows businesses to offset the debts they are owed by other businesses against the debts they owe.
+The platform’s core feature is Loop Clearing, which allows businesses to offset the debts they are owed by other businesses against the debts that they owe.

 Furthermore, by reducing the need for ready cash to make payments, the system alleviates the pressure on businesses to resort to expensive financing options such as overdrafts or invoice factoring.
 This keeps more money circulating within the local economy, rather than flowing out to large financial institutions in the form of interest payments.